 Your doctor can help you decide which IUD is better for you.
 Here are a few things to think about:

 Your goals.
 Avoiding pregnancy is usually the main one.
-You may want to try a hormonal IUD if you’re looking to ease period pain.
+You may want to try a hormonal IUD if you’re looking to ease period pain or to lighten your periods.
 Copper might be the way to go if you want to keep the IUD in as long as possible.

 Comfort.
 You may feel better about more hormones in your body than you do metal, or the other way around.
 You may prefer a specific brand.
 Talk to your doctor about what you’re OK with before you choose an IUD.